wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-manager/linux/amazon/wazuh_server_packages_amazon.rst

 Installing Filebeat
 -------------------

 Filebeat is the tool on the Wazuh server that securely forwards alerts and archived events to Elasticsearch.

-The RPM package is suitable for installation on Red Hat, CentOS, Amazon Linux and other modern RPM-based systems.
+To install it:

 1. Install the Elastic repository and its GPG key: